¡Qué Chimba! 79 Cool Colombian Slang Words You’ve Gotta Know

 Changó is only said in Cali (Valle Del Cauca), a southern region in Colombia.

 The name comes from a famous salsa club in Cali called Changó.
-Every Colombian caleño’s hobby is dancing salsa, so when they refer to Changó, they all know that it doesn’t necessarily mean to go to the club itself, but to go dancing in general.
+Every Colombian caleño ‘s hobby is dancing salsa, so when they refer to Changó, they all know that it doesn’t necessarily mean going to the club itself but dancing in general.

 Literal meaning: Touch